RQC-HU/dirac_caspt2/README.md

 end         : The identifier at the end of the input file

 [required parameters (IVO)]
-nvcut       : The number of virtual cut MO (This option is for molecules without inversion center symmetry) noccg       : The number of occupied MO (gerade) noccu       : The number of occupied MO (ungerade)
+nocc        : The number of occupied MO (This option is for molecules without inversion center symmetry) noccg       : The number of occupied MO (gerade) noccu       : The number of occupied MO (ungerade)